IntEL4CoRo/ViB-public/content/page/comingsoon/TaskLearningUsingActionableKnowledgeGraphs/index.md

 Interactive Actions and/or Examples
 ---
+In this lab, we want to show how robots can perform task learning.
+Our framework consists of three steps.

+Step 1 is to select and load an episodic memory/ human task demonstration from our logged experience database.
+This can be done in the following notebook:

-Query the Virtual Reality Demonstrations NEEMs
+Load and Query the Virtual Reality Demonstrations NEEMs
-<a class="btn btn-primary" target="_blank" href="https://binder.intel4coro.de/v2/gh/ease-crc/bootstrapping_giskard/74a869a38b3b62da3054e1f8fc74d54ba908a873?urlpath=lab%2Ftree%2Fnotebooks%2Fneem_query.ipynb">Run Code</a>
+<a class="btn btn-primary" target="_blank" href="https://binder.intel4coro.de/v2/gh/ease-crc/bootstrapping_giskard/74a869a38b3b62da3054e1f8fc74d54ba908a873?urlpath=lab%2Ftree%2Fnotebooks%2Fneem_query.ipynb">Load NEEM</a>

+Step 2 is to query the linked actionable knowledge graph for task information.
+This is demonstrated in the following notebook:

-Query the Knowledge graph
+Query the actionable knowledge graph
-<a class="btn btn-primary" target="_blank" href="">Run Code</a>
+<a class="btn btn-primary" target="_blank" href="https://binder.intel4coro.de/v2/gh/Food-Ninja/WebKat-MealRobot/a8f389f4053b18155abead27b42139b549e0e605?urlpath=lab%2Ftree%2Fnotebooks%2FFindOutTask.ipynb">Query AKG</a>

+Step 3 is to use the parameters for action parametrisation of the robot action plan.
+This is done in the following notebook:

 Query the Robot Demonstrations
 <a class="btn btn-primary" target="_blank" href="https://binder.intel4coro.de/v2/gh/LucaKro/pycram/f61804babfbe54652a3080684561d5de6b3a2737?urlpath=lab%2Ftree%2Fdemos%2Fpycram_virtual_building_demos%2Fcutting_actions%2Fcutting_demo_armar.ipynb">Run Code</a>